kun-dan/Todo_list/README.md

 # PyDo - Command-line Task Manager Application

-PyDo is a feature-rich command-line task manager application built using Python.
+PyDo is a feature-rich command-line task manager application built using Python **made by Sridhar**.
 It enables users to efficiently manage tasks, track performance, and redeem rewards for completed tasks.
 The application also incorporates a child and parent account system, allowing parents to oversee and manage tasks and rewards for their children.

 ## Table of Contents